Your e-book has been sent to your email. If you have not received an email please check your spam or enter your correct Email Id.

 Town Hall Meeting

-A town hall meeting is a gathering where members of an organization or community come together to discuss important topics and share information.
+A town hall meeting is a gathering where members of an organisation or community come together to discuss important topics and share information.

 In the context of business organisation, a town hall meeting can be a useful tool for leaders to connect with employees, provide updates on company performance, and gather feedback from the workforce.